CUP-ECS/beatnik/configs/README.md

 The beatnik spack package should enforce its build requirements appropriately; we strongly suggest that you use the spack package for both installation (via `spack install`) and development (via `spack develop`).
 We strive to keep the spack package spec up to date to enable this, as well as to maintain spack package.yaml descriptions for key systems in a [separate github repository](https://github.com/CUP-ECS/spack-configs).

-When you need more control over the build configuration (e.g. complex options for building spack or the packages on which it depends), we suggest using an explicit spack environment for building Beatnik's dependencies and using,
+When you need more control over the build configuration (e.g. complex options for building spack or the packages on which it depends), we suggest using an explicit spack environment for building Beatnik's dependencies.

 ### Current list of tested systems targets and suggested installation method